Overview

 This command has four flags:

-: Specifies the storage mode of the account.
-It accepts either "private" or "public", with "private" as the default.--account-type <ACCOUNT_TYPE>
+--storage-mode <STORAGE_MODE>: Specifies the storage mode of the account.
+It accepts either "private" or "public", with "private" as the default.--account-type <ACCOUNT_TYPE>: Specifies the type of account to create.
+Accepted values are:fungible-faucetnon-fungible-faucetregular-account-immutable-coderegular-account-updatable-code

 Examples